Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/README.md

 ## License

-CollectionBuilder documentation and general web content is licensed [Creative Commons Attribution-ShareAlike 4.0 International](http://creativecommons.org/licenses/by-sa/4.0/).
-This license does *NOT* include any objects or images used in digital collections, which may have individually applied licenses described by a "rights" field.
-CollectionBuilder code is licensed [MIT](https://github.com/CollectionBuilder/collectionbuilder-csv/blob/master/LICENSE).
+The code in this repository is licensed under the [MIT](https://github.com/Stadt-Geschichte-Basel/forschung.stadtgeschichtebasel.ch/blob/main/LICENSE) license.
 This license does not include external dependencies included in the `assets/lib` directory, which are covered by their individual licenses.

+The items that form the research data collection at [forschung.stadtgeschichtebasel.ch](https://forschung.stadtgeschichtebasel.ch) are *NOT* covered by this license.
+Please see the individual right and license information in the corresponding metadata statement for each collection item.